shopwhizzy/m2-autoremoveadminnotifications/README.md

 ## Main Functionalities
-Magento 2 admin notifications can be annoying.
+Magento 2 admin notifications can be very annoying.
 This cron will run every hour and remove all unread messages.

 ## Installation
 \* = in production please use the `--keep-generated` option